BACK

 Peppol access point

-Comply is an accredited Peppol Service Provider for document exchange, guaranteeing you of its security for this type of document exchange.
+Comply is an accredited Peppol Service Provider for document exchange, guaranteeing its security for this type of document exchange.

-The aim of the Peppol project is to bring Public Administrations and enterprises closer together, digitizing the procedures for preparing and awarding the pre-award phase of tenders, as well as the execution and fulfillment of the tender contract (post-award phase).
+The aim of the Peppol framework is to bring public administrations and enterprises closer together, digitalizing the procedures for preparing and awarding tenders in the pre-award phase, as well as the execution and fulfillment of the tender contract (post-award phase).

-By leveraging Comply, you can achieve end-to-end integration of your corporate information system and the OpenPeppol network, for all post-award tender processes.
+By leveraging Comply, you can achieve end-to-end integration berween your corporate information system and the OpenPeppol network, for all post-award tender processes.

 OFTP2